-3. Type some key words of the video you would like to get the link to (in this case, "mindfulness for children") into the Search YouTube field then tap the Search key.
+2. Type some key words (in this case, "mindfulness for children") into the Search field, then click on Q found on the right side of the text field.
 This should show all videos related to your search term.
+Click on the video that you find interesting.